stephenhaunts/ProfanityDetector/README.md

 **(Q)** What is the user license to use the code for this library?

 **(A)** The code in the Profanity Detector is released under a [Permissive MIT license](https://github.com/stephenhaunts/ProfanityDetector/blob/master/LICENSE).
 This means you can do what you like with the code.
 I am not charging for the code, and you are free to clone and modify the code as you wish.
 This also means I am not liable for any of this code and it is provided as-is for you to use.
 Whilst I am not liable for the use of this code, if you do find an issue, please do raise a GitHub issue and I will take a look.
 Or you can fix it yourself and raise a pull request.

+**(Q)** I am from Germany (or antother country), do you support profanities in languages other than English?

+**(A)** The current version of the profanity list only support english profanities.
+If you have a list already in other languages, then you can load that list into the Profanity Detector.
+I would like to support multiple language profanities in the future, so if you know of any robust lists of these words in different languages, then please let me know.